 S-video: The next step up provides a better image than RCA by having more connections allowing more signal definition.
 Unlike RCA above, where there are only two physical connections, the s-video connector has four physical connections.
 This allows the s-video cable to carry better information to your video source.

-Component: Component is the best quality signal and is achieved through several different cabling options.
+Component: Component is one of the best quality signal and is achieved through several different cabling options.
 Component is an RGB signal separation. (the color on any tv, monitor, projector, is created through the combination of colors red, green, and blue.)
 Component can be:

 - RGB cable (a set of three RCA connectors coded red, green and blue)